jayblunt/MineralExplOrer/README.md

 The refining yield is very important to the cost of solutions - but if you are building at an NPC station then the refining yield is going to be terrible anyway - use a refining implant if possible.

-Next up is to look at https://pypi.org/project/pymprog/ - introduced by Ja'e and used in an unmaintained project that is on github.
+Next up is to look at https://pypi.org/project/pymprog/ - introduced by [Ja'e](https://zkillboard.com/character/91526862/) and used in an unmaintained project that is on github.
 Some input mangling required to get things setup.

 Key Takeaway: Minerals are cheaper than Ore.
-There is a premium on Ore because it is so much more compact than the minerals it yields.
+There is a premium on Compressed Ore simply because it is so much more compact than the minerals it yields.